Aquib341/GTS-App/README.md

-# StockSphere: Smart Inventory & Billing Dashboard 📦
+# GTS: Smart Inventory & Billing Dashboard 📦

-**StockSphere** is a production-ready, mobile-first inventory management and point-of-sale (POS) dashboard built with Python and Streamlit.
+**GTS** is a production-ready, mobile-first inventory management and point-of-sale (POS) dashboard built with Python and Streamlit.
 It is designed to modernize retail shop operations (like "Govind Tiles & Sanitary") by providing real-time stock tracking, data analytics, invoice generation, and seamless synchronization with Google Sheets as a database backend.

 ## 🌟 Key Features